Threats of a strike heating up even before UAW begins negotiations with automakers

 All three automakers have announced plans to build joint-venture factories with battery companies, in Indiana, Michigan, Kentucky and Tennessee.
 Once gas-powered vehicles are phased out, the union sees these plants as places where the automakers will move thousands of workers who now make engines and transmissions.
 Industry analysts expect EV sales to surge from 7% of U.S. new-vehicle sales to about 40% by 2030.

-Workers who now assemble vehicles may also need other places to work, and some might lose their jobs altogether.
+Workers who now assemble vehicles may also need other places to work, and some might lose their jobs.
 Because EVs are simpler to build, it takes as many as 40% fewer workers to produce them.

 Harley Shaiken, a professor emeritus specializing in labor at the University of California Berkeley, suggested that the industry is undergoing a seismic shift akin to the introduction of the moving assembly line, with new competitors and huge capital outlays for electric vehicles.